aashutoshrathi/is-doing-x.user.domain/README.md

 # yes

-The ideal way to use `yes` is to fork this repo and host it on `<activity>.<domain>`, and make a sheet in shared Google Sheet with name `domain` eg: aashutosh.dev and Column Structure like below
+The ideal way to use `yes` is to fork this repo and host it on `<activity>.<domain>`, and make a Google Sheet Tab with name `domain` eg: aashutosh.dev and Column Structure like below

 Also, please replace `sheetId` in `index.js` with your `sheetId` from SheetDB.io